Skip to Content

 Valproate–containing medicines are subject to additional monitoring requirements.
 Any medicine subject to additional monitoring in the EU is identifiable by an inverted black triangle after the medicine's name ▼.
 Healthcare professionals and members of the public are requested to report any suspected adverse reactions associated with their use via the HPRA reporting forms.

-HPRA-approved communications for healthcare professionals
+HPRA approved communications for healthcare professionals